 Pharaoh Ants are small yellow/light brown in colour, almost transparent.
 The workers are no more than 2mm in length.

 Laying poison bait on an active trail will give quicker results so try and study the movement of the ants before deciding where to place your poison.

-This is quite a common trait and at this point you should switch to using a more sugary type of bait like the Imidasect Ant Gel bait.
+This is quite a common trait and at this point you should switch to using a more sugary type of bait like the Imidasect Gel Bait.
 Feed this bait for a while until they again stop feeding and then switch back to the Biopren.

-How long to keep baiting?
+How long do I need to keep baiting for?

-You should keep baiting until there is no longer any sign of ant activity at all.
+You should keep baiting until there is no longer any sign of pharaoh ant activity at all.
 This may take several weeks depending on the size of the colony.